Jose Mourinho: Benfica in talks to appoint former Man Utd boss after sacking Bruno Lage

 Jose Mourinho in talks to become the new Benfica head coach; the 62-year-old was sacked last month by Fenerbahce; Benfica sacked ex-Wolves boss Bruno Lage after Tuesday's shock Champions League home defeat to Qarabag; Mourinho could return to Benfica having managed them briefly in 2000

-Jose Mourinho is in talks over a return to Benfica as their new head coach.
+Jose Mourinho is finalising his return to Portuguese football after arriving in Lisbon to continue negotiations over becoming the next Benfica manager.

-The 62-year-old was sacked last month by Fenerbahce after just over a year in charge at the Turkish club, but could be set for a swift return to management at the club he was briefly in charge of between September and December 2000.
+The 62-year-old was sacked last month by Fenerbahce after just over a year in charge, but appears set for a swift return to management at the club he was briefly in charge of between September and December 2000.

 - Benfica fixtures | Portuguese Liga table